With the explosion of option use in recent years, you may be asking yourself, "What are options, and why would anyone consider using them?"

-- Options can act as insurance to protect gains: Green Mountain Coffee Roasters
+- Options can act as insurance to protect gains: MercadoLibre

-(NASDAQ:GMCR)has more than doubled in this year, achieving a valuation some might consider "pricey."
-Buying a put option can lock in those gains ... minus the cost of the put.
+(Nasdaq: MELI)has just about tripled this past year, achieving a valuation some might consider "pricey."
+Buying a put option can lock in those gains, minus the cost of the put.

 - Options can help investors get cheaper entry prices for their stocks.
-Suppose someone wanted to buy shares of Atheros Communications
+Columbia Sportswear

-(NASDAQ:ATHR), but was concerned about the price tag.
-Instead of setting a limit order, one could sell puts on the stock.
+(Nasdaq: COLM), in my view, is a quality company with a somewhat richer-than-I'd-like price tag.
+Instead of setting a limit order, you could sell puts on the stock.
 If the stock reaches the strike price and the put is executed, the put writer's net purchase price would be lower by the amount they collected.
-If it doesn't, the put writer pockets the amount money for which the put was sold.
+If it doesn't, the put writer pockets the amount of money for which the put was sold.

-- Options can be used to generate steady income from an underlying portfolio of blue-chip stocks like Costco
+- Options can be used to generate steady income from an underlying portfolio of blue-chip stocks.
+Take Microsoft